Name : Di Sarli , Carlos

 The apotheosis of Di Sarli'swas by popular acclaim, lasted until his death.
 Although he was a musician dfrom the previous decade, the 40's found him at the peak of his art of leader and composer.

-After the 1949 Di Sarli retired again for commercial reasons, per return only in 1951.
+After the 1949 Di Sarli retired again for commercial reasons, for return only in 1951.

 He has recorded for the Music Hall froml November 1951 all’April 1953 recording 84 tracks with the singers Oscar Serpa e Mario Pomar.